fscucchia/FScucchia_Lab_Notebook-Martindale_Lab/_posts/2023-06-02-Cloning_vector_Ecoli.md

 comments: true
 ---

+_This protocol was created by the Martindale lab._
 Transgenic constructs were designed using the software programs Serial Cloner and [Geneious Prime 2021.2.2](https://www.geneious.com).
 Inserts were G-blocked using the [Twist Bioscience clanal genes tool](https://www.twistbioscience.com/products/genes?tab=clonal).

 **Transformation**